⚠️ WARNING: LOWE'S CREDIT CARD HOLDERS — READ THIS BEFORE YOU PAY IT OFF

 Share this so other homeowners and builders don't get blindsided the way we did.

-If you're a homeowner, builder, or contractor who uses a Lowe's store credit card or any Synchrony Bank store card for project financing, understand this: the credit limit you've built over years of responsible use can be taken away the moment you pay off your balance.
-In our opinion, the system appears to reward carrying a balance and penalize responsible payoff behavior.
+If you use a Lowe's store credit card or any Synchrony Bank store card for project financing, understand this: the credit limit you've built over years of responsible use can be taken away the moment you pay off your balance.
+Don't rely on it mid-project.
+If this has happened to you, you're not alone.